oxipay/posdocs/docs/testing/create_key.md

-For Testing the "CreateKey" API possible response, here list of the parameters on Request. and the backend server will response accordingly
+The following documents some canned responses for testing the <a href="/api/create_key/">CreateKey</a> API.

 **Fake Key for generate the signature: "1234567890"**

 **Assumptions:**

-1. All "Createkey" API Request's required parameters has been populated.
+1. All required parameters must be populated.

-2. HMAC has been generated on the payload and been put on the signature
+2. HMAC has been correctly generated and assigned as the request signature.

-3. Invaild signature will return Failed StatusCode therefore not listed below.
+3. Invaild signature will return a "Failed" StatusCode.
 4. Any request paramters combindation that not listed below will return Error Status

 **Method:** *CreateKey*